ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 `-C CONTAINER`, `--app-container CONTAINER`
 :    Specify the containers that you want to collect logs for.
 To specify more than one path, use multiple flags, such as `-C container1 -C container2`.
 This option is required for the `application` log source.
 If not provided, logs are collected from all containers from the application log paths passed in.

+`-c CONTAINER`, `--cluster CLUSTER`
+:    Specify the cluster name or ID.

 `--ca-cert CERT`
 :    When the logging type is `syslog` and the protocol is tls, the Kubernetes secret name that contains the Certificate Authority certificate.

-`--cluster CLUSTER`, `-c CLUSTER`
-:    Specify the cluster name or ID.

 `--force-update`
 :    Force an update of the Fluentd pods in the cluster to the latest version.